Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Background

 \subsection{CPU Cache Architecture and Coherence Protocol}

-\textbf{Cache Architecture.} Most CPU caches on Modern x86 processors are divided into L1, L2, and L3.
-L1 and L2 caches are very fast (less than 50 cycles on most processors) but their sizes are limited.
-They are typically private to each CPU core, and are thus often referred to as private caches.
-In contrast, the L3 cache, also known as last-level cache (LLC), is a large but relatively slow cache shared among CPU cores.
+\textbf{Cache architecture.} Most CPU caches on modern x86 processors are divided into L1, L2, and L3.
+The L1 and L2 caches are very fast but relatively small.
+Typically, they are organized separately for each CPU core, and are thus often referred to as private caches.
+In contrast, the L3 cache, also known as last-level cache (LLC), is a larger but slower cache, shared among CPU cores.

+Caches operate on fixed-size (e.g., 64 bytes) data blocks called cache lines.
+Additionally, caches are usually set-associative: a cache is organized into multiple cache sets.
+Every cache set consists of multiple equivalent cache ways, and each of them can store one cache line.
+The address bits of a cache line determine which cache set that this line is mapped to.
+Most LLCs in Intel processors are inclusive, meaning that data present in private caches are necessarily also present in the LLC (and conversely, data not in the LLC are not in the private caches).
+However, recent Intel server processors (e.g., Intel Xeon Scalable processors~\cite{skylake-sp, non-inclusive-attack}) use non-inclusive LLCs, i.e., cache lines in private caches may not be present in the LLC.
+For non-inclusive LLCs, a separate directory structure is required for tracking the cache lines that are in the private caches but not in the LLC.

-Additionally, caches are usually set-associative, meaning that they are divided into cache sets and each cache set consists of multiple equivalent cache ways.
-Each cache way can fit one cache line which is the basic unit for cache transactions.
-The cache set a cache line is mapped to in each cache level is determined by its address bits.
-When a CPU core performs a memory request, it will first check whether the target cache line is present in the L1 or L2 cache.
-It present, the request will result in a private cache hit.
-If not, it will result in a private cache miss and further check whether the target cache line is in the LLC.
-If the cache line is found in LLC, the request finishes with an LLC hit.
-If not, the request will be forwarded to the memory controller which can directly read/write data from/to DRAM devices.
-Most x86 LLCs are inclusive, meaning the data present in private caches are also present in the LLC.
-However, non-inclusive LLCs are used in recent processors with Skylake-SP microarchitecture~\cite{skylake-sp, non-inclusive-attack}.
+When a CPU core performs a memory access request, it first checks whether the target cache line is present in its L1 or L2 cache.
+If present, the request results in a private cache hit; if not, it is a private cache miss and the core must further check the LLC (and the directory for a non-inclusive LLC).
+If the cache line is found, the request finishes and the data is sent to the CPU.
+If not, the cache forwards the request to the memory controller, which can read data from DRAM.

+\textbf{Cache coherence.} In multi-core systems, a cache line can be present in multiple private caches, due to data sharing.
+A cache coherence protocol\footnotemark ~is required for maintaining data consistency among the copies of a cache line in different private caches: each private cache line is assigned a coherence state, and the LLC needs to track this state to prevent the use of stale data.
+For inclusive LLCs, the coherence states of private cache lines are stored together with the tag array in the LLC since all the private cache lines are also in the LLC.
+For non-inclusive LLCs, the directory structure mentioned earlier is used for storing the coherence states of cache lines that are in the private caches but not the LLC.